effect-handlers/effect-handlers-bench/benchmark_descriptions/003_tree.md

 # 003 - Tree

-The goal of this benchmark is to compute the maximal result of reducing a binary operation `op` over all possible paths from the root to the leaves in a full binary tree.
+The goal of this benchmark is to compute the maximal result of reducing a binary operation `op` over all possible paths from the root to the leaves in a full binary tree 10 times.
 Effect handlers are used to simulate non-determinism when exploring the tree.
 Leaf value is determined by the global state to benchmark the global state in presence of multiple resumptions.
+The global state can be implemented in a way that is most idiomatic for the target language.
 The initial value of the state is `0`.
 Before descending into a child subtree, the state is updated as `state := op state node_value`.
 The value of leaf is defined as the current value of the `state`.
+The full benchmark is repeated 10 times, each time, results from the previous traversal is taken as the initial value of the state.

 *Input* The program should take a single command line argument which is the height of the complete binary tree.
-For benchmarking the default input used is 16
+For benchmarking the default input used is 16.

 *Output* Maximal value of the fold operation over all paths from the root to leaves.